We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 All our cockerels are categorised as large fowl and large fowl heavy.
 They will not be suitable for bantam sized hens to avoid a squashing event.

-The gallery above is a small selection of what we have available.
-We have Brahma in Buff, and Blue Buff Columbian.
-There are also some Cochins in Blue and Blue Splash.
-We have a young white Leghorn boy who is looking rather splendid and a Utility Light Sussex boy.
-Some of the younger boys don’t have proper tails yet as the hens they are with are finding them irresistible.
+The gallery above is a small selection of what we may have available at various times.
+Most are youngsters and don’t have proper tails yet as the hens they are with are finding them irresistible.
 Boys also feather up more slowly than the hens and almost always have a bare back and rather stumpy tail.
 These are the last feathers to make an appearance.
+Cockerels don’t show their true finery until they are at least 6 months old and even later in some breeds like Cochin.

 All the boys we have are £15 each which reflects the amount of care and socialisation we have given to them as they grow.
 It also contributes to their feed and bedding costs.
 Selling the boys too cheaply also means that they could more likely become prey to those who might wish to do them harm or worst still use them for illegal fighting or baiting.